 You can assign the User Application Administrator during installation and on the Application Configuration page on the Administration tab of the Identity Manager User Application.
 When you assign the administrator at installation, Identity Manager writes the assignment to the identity applications configuration file, which is editable with the configupdate utility.
 But, at deployment of the WAR, the assignment is written to the User Application database.
 Thus, after you start the Tomcat Application Server the first time after installation, you cannot change the assignment with the configupdate utility.
-It must be changed from the Application Configuration page.
+However, you can change the assignment from the Administration > Application Configuration page.